madhaven/proTracker/README.md

   A number of issues have come to notice: [#54](https://github.com/madhaven/proTracker/issues/54)
   * Sqlite db having access
   * electron and npm version mismatches
+* npm test
+  Runs tests.
+  Make use of the tests to make sure your contributions have not broken existing functionality.

 ## Architecture